 Uche Usim, Kaduna

-Minister of Agriculture and Rural Development, Mr Audu Ogbe, and the Central Bank of Nigeria (CBN), Mr Godwin Emefiele, on Monday, commissioned the N2 billion Gino Tomatoes ultramodern processing factory in Kaduna State, with a declaration that agriculture revolution in Nigeria was now in full blast as a major economic diversification fulcrum.
+Minister of Agriculture and Rural Development, Mr. Audu Ogbe, and the Governor of Central Bank of Nigeria (CBN), Mr. Godwin Emefiele, on Monday, commissioned the N2 billion Gino Tomatoes ultramodern processing factory in Kaduna State, with a declaration that Nigeria’s agriculture revolution and economic diversification are now fully on stream.

 The factory, established for tomato paste production, sits atop 100 hectares space, with a farming area of about 30 hectares.

 Speaking at the commissioning ceremony, Emefiele hinted of plans to ban milk importation to save the foreign exchange therein by replicacting the Gino Tomatoes success strategy in milk production.

 According to him, the days of importing food items that can be produced locally are numbered, as Nigeria has no business importing them judging by its vast arable lands and friendly weather.

 He said: “We must thank Mr. President for telling all of us that it is high time we produced what we eat and eat what we produce.
 From planting to harvesting of tomatoes is between 60-90 days.
 Our soil is good, our climate is good, so I don’t see any reason why we shouldn’t be doing what we are doing here today.